Fateh-110

-The Fateh-110 (فاتح-۱۱۰ "conqueror"), also known as NP-110 is an Iranian solid-fueled surface-to-surface ballistic missile produced by Iran's Aerospace Industries Organization since 2002.
-It is single-stage, road-mobile and can carry high-explosive warhead up to 500 kg.
-It was developed into four generations successively improving range and accuracy.
-In the latest version, it has a range of 300 km and a "pinpoint accuracy" (a CEP below 10m).
+The Fateh-110 (فاتح-۱۱۰ "conqueror"), also known as NP-110, is an Iranian solid-fueled surface-to-surface ballistic missile produced by Iran's Aerospace Industries Organization since 2002.
+It is single-stage, road-mobile and can carry a high-explosive warhead of up to 500 kg.
+Four different versions, the Fateh-110A, 110B, 110D-1 and Fateh-E Mobin were developed with varying accuracy.
+The latest version (Fateh-E Mobin), first shown to the public in August 2018 reportedly has a range of 300 km and is reportedly more accurate than previous versions.

-The Fateh-110 was developed from Iran's Zelzal-2 unguided artillery rocket essentially through adding a guidance system.
-The Fateh-110 is also license-built in Syria as the M-600.
+The Fateh-110 was reportedly developed from Iran's Zelzal-2 unguided artillery rocket.
+A version of the Fateh-110 is also license-built in Syria as the M-600.
 The missile has been used in the Syrian Civil War by Iran and Syria.
-In addition to its confirmed use by these two countries, it is widely reported that the Fateh-110 has been exported to Hezbollah in Lebanon.
+Its presence in Syria was cited as a reason for the US transferring two Patriot missile defense systems to Turkey in 2012.
+The Fateh-110 was also among the ballistic missiles Iran supplied Russia during its invasion of Ukraine.

 Development

 After the Iran–Iraq War, Iran found out that it needed an accurate short-range missile, as its Zelzal and Naze'at rockets were unguided rockets and very inaccurate.
 Thus, 200 Chinese CSS-8 short-range missiles were bought in 1989.
 But those missiles did not satisfy Iranians because of their short range, relatively light warhead and bulky structure.
 So a project was assigned to Shahid Bagheri Industries to design and produce a guided short-range missile.

 Development began in 1995 and Zelzal 2 was chosen for the basis of the missile.
 Reportedly Syria also joined the program and produced its version called M-600.
 In 2006 the US Department of the Treasury accused Great Wall Industry, a Chinese corporation and its partners for playing a lead role in the development of the Fateh missile system, as Iran had no previous experience with solid fuelled ballistic missiles.
 The first tests, which occurred in 2002, were successful, and the missile was put into production.